All courses are held at the RCIE campus in Clifton and are AGD/PACE certified.

-All healthcare professionals should know about the new Airway paradigm in dentistry.
+Now that the ADA has announced that dentists should know about the new Airway paradigm, it's time we all become involved in helping children develop with better faces and airways.
 Come see how dentistry and orthodontics will change for the better.

 Also a great introduction to the Airway Orthodontics for the Orthodontic Specialist